chene12/SeaLevel-InsertSQL/readme.md

 the data into a database.

 ## Python
-This exercise use python3.8.
+This exercise uses python3.8.

 ## Database Tools and DBMS
-This exercise use PostgreSQL 12 DBMS.
+This exercise uses PostgreSQL 12 DBMS.